UttuG/my-code/README.md

-OCW, hackerrank and experimental codes
+OCW, hackerrank and experimental codes!